gperdrizet/ds9-course-materials/README.md

 ## 2025-05-05

 1. **Last Google Meet**: Friday 5/9.
+2. **GeekTalk practice**: Wednesday 5/23.
-2. **GeekTalk**: Friday 5/23 with Miami Full Stack cohort 76.
+3. **GeekTalk**: Friday 5/23 with Miami Full Stack cohort 76.
-3. Course director will come to class on Friday with more details about GeekTalk day.
+4. Course director will come to class on Friday with more details about GeekTalk day.

 ## 2025-04-18